Robpol86/Dockerfiles/README.md

 # Dockerfiles

-Houses all of my Dockerfiles for different platforms/purposes/etc.
+Houses Fedora Dockerfiles used for building RPMs.

 Nothing special here.
 I mostly use these to build RPMs and other packages in Travis but they can be used anywhere really.